Learn about the steps you need to take to embed Power BI content within your application.

 You only need a single Power BI Pro account to embed content.
 However, you may want to have a few different users that have specific access to items.
 Here is a look at possible users to consider within your tenant.

 The following accounts will need to exist within your tenant and have a Power BI Pro license assigned to them.
+A Power BI Pro license is required to work with app workspaces within Power BI.

 It is recommended that your organization/tenant Global Admin user should not be used as the account your application uses.
 This is to minimize access that the application account has within your organization.
 It is recommended that the admin user be an admin of all App workspaces created for the purpose of embedding.